Description

 The service provides an encryption oracle: you send plaintext bytes and receive the Double-DES ciphertext.
 With one pair, the meet-in-the-middle scan returns false positives - multiple

-This MITM implementation has time complexity O(2^N) and space complexity O(2^N) for an N-bit key.
-For N=24 (16 million keys), the forward table uses about 128 MB of memory (16M entries × 8 bytes each).
+This MITM implementation has time complexity O(K) and space complexity O(K) for a keyspace of size K. For the 10^6 keyspace in this challenge, the forward table uses roughly 8 MB of memory (1M entries x 8 bytes each), which completes quickly.
 For larger key sizes, use a sorted list approach (requires less memory but needs sorting) or a disk-based hash table.

 The pycryptodome library provides a pure-Python DES implementation.
 Install with